"See more clearly when you are informed"

 Celebrate & Create Event Video

 Our crafting for kids event was so much fun!
 You can use your own materials to follow along at home and complete your own project.
 Watch the video to learn how to make your own ‘mosaic’ foam picture frame!
-You can also make an event out of it by hosting your own Celebrate & Create: Small Business crafting party.
+You can also make an event out of it by hosting your own Celebrate & Create: Citizenship crafting party.
 Feel free to share this video with others!
 (Not for commercial use.)

 Be a good caretaker of the U.S by volunteering in your community, thanking a civil servant, or enjoying your community with family & friends.